 We will deal with the first two terms on the right hand side in this subsection, and leave the last term, which involves the unstable divergence, to the next two subsections.

-When further integrating over the entire attractor with SRB measure $\rho$, the first term on the right of equation~\eqref{e:oxygen} becomes zero.
+When integrating over the entire attractor with the SRB measure $\rho$, the first term on the right of equation~\eqref{e:oxygen} becomes zero.
 To see this, first notice that the divergence theorem reduces it to boundary integrals.
-Intuitively, since unstable manifolds always lie within the attractor, and they do not have boundaries, the boundary integral would never appear when integrating over $\rho$, and hence this term becomes zero.
-More rigorously, first choose a Markov partition with a small diameter, then notice that the boundary integrals cancel between two adjacent rectangles.
-To conclude, we have now
+Intuitively, since unstable manifolds always lie within the attractor and do not have boundaries, the boundary integral would never appear when integrating over $\rho$, and hence this term becomes zero.
+More rigorously, we can choose a Markov partition with a small diameter and then let the boundary integrals of two adjacent rectangles cancel each other.
+To conclude, we get

 In the rest of this paper, let